Overview

 The metric merges:

-- industry classification
+- economic activity classification

 This enables the construction of firm-level dependency scores using standardised rules rather than opaque proprietary modelling.
 The transparency and scalability are intended to support market-wide adoption, similar to early climate-risk metrics.